GianBruschini/GetHome/README.md

 * Butterknife
 * CircleImageView
 * Picasso
-* Slidding Menu by yarolegovich
+* Sliding Menu by yarolegovich
 * Dexter
 * FormValidation by basgeekball
 * Airbnb Lottie for animations